jparkypark/rkv/README.md

 # RKV - Professional Development Journaling

-A command-line tool for structured professional development journaling that integrates with Obsidian and Google Drive.
+A command-line tool for structured professional development journaling that integrates with Obsidian and any storage location.

 ## Overview